mzivic7/SystemAutocorrect/README.md

 For Windows, aspell installation path may be different, so make sure it is correct in config.ini

 ### Adding languages
 Languages that have irregular characters, with diacritics, etc. must have kaymap.
-See Language keymaps.
 Language must be installed in order to be used with aspell.
 For Linux: check (eg. aspell-en) with your package manager (also on AUR for Arch), alternatively languages can be downloaded [here](https://ftp.gnu.org/gnu/aspell/dict/0index.html).
-See readme in downloaded archivefor install instructions.
+See readme in downloaded archive for install instructions.
 For Windows: languages can be downloaded from [aspell-win32 repo](https://github.com/adamyg/aspell-win32).
 To install language, run downloaded exe file.
 Added languages can be added in config.ini to be cycled when key combination is pressed.
 Leave only one language to use instead english.

 ### Language keymaps
-Languages wit irregular characters, with diacritics, etc. must have keymap in `keymaps` directory (can be found next to `config.ini`).
+Languages with irregular characters, with diacritics, etc. must have keymap in `keymaps` directory (can be found next to `config.ini`).
 Keymap is used to remap this character to its keyboard key.
 For example german letter "Ü" is remapped to "[".
 Also note that keyboard layout in your system must be changed to matching language.
-If language is not in `keymaps` directory, you can write your own keymap, see [KEYMAPS.md](KEYMAPS.md).
+If language is not in `keymaps` directory, you can write your own keymap, see [keymaps.md](keymaps.md).
 WARNING: On Windows, aspell may return text in wrong encoding, which will cause some letters to be written in byte format, or even crash autocorrect.

+### Custom replacements
+Similar to language keymaps, for each language you can specify custom replacements list.
+Word to replace and replaced word will not be processed through aspell.
+Replacements are located in `custom` directory.
+See [custom_replacements.md](custom_replacements.md) for details on editing.
+Custom replacements can be blacklisted.

 ## How it works
 Keyboard module is used to record typed text.
 After space or enter key is recorded, typed word is sent to aspell, who returns corrected word.
 Then using pynput: backspace is pressed to delete old word and type new one, really fast.

 ## TODO
-Custom replacements
 Skip after click
 Automatically add word to dictionary
 Record capital letters
 Capitalize after ".  "